- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 The trazodone dosage your doctor prescribes will depend on various factors.
 These include:

-- the condition you’re using trazodone to treat
+- the type and severity of the condition you’re using the drug to treat

 Typically, your doctor will start you on a low dosage and adjust it over time to reach the dosage that’s right for you.
 They’ll ultimately prescribe the smallest dosage that provides the desired effect.